The Arlington County Board

 - Reviews the 10-year Capital Improvement Plan (CIP) every two years, adopts the CIP

 - Oversees transportation policies related to such issues as widening; narrowing; and repairing County streets, sidewalks and bicycle trails

 - Responds to constituent concerns: email the County Board

-- Appoint community members to citizen advisory groups (submit application)
+- Appoints community members to citizen advisory groups (submit application)

-- Appoint the County Manager, County Attorney and the Clerk to the County Board
+- Appoints the County Manager, County Attorney, County Auditor and the Clerk to the County Board

-- Serve on regional, statewide and national advisory groups and commissions, including the Metropolitan Washington Council of Governments, Washington Metropolitan Area Transit Authority, Northern Virginia Transportation Commission, Northern Virginia Regional Commission, Virginia Association of Counties and National Association of Regional Councils.
+- Represents Arlington on regional, statewide and national advisory groups and commissions, including the Metropolitan Washington Council of Governments, Washington Metropolitan Area Transit Authority, Northern Virginia Transportation Commission, Northern Virginia Regional Commission, Virginia Association of Counties and National Association of Regional Councils.